Landsborough, Queensland: Education

-Features
+Attractions

-Landsborough today is a popular tourism stop off due to the fact it is the first stop and is often regarded as the Gateway to the hinterland Tourist Trail.
-Landsborough today features parks and playgrounds, such as Pioneer park.
-There is a museum located in the former Landsborough Shire Council Chambers which contains a large number of historical artefacts from the local area.
+Landsborough is a popular tourism stop off due to the fact it is the first stop and is often regarded as the Gateway to the hinterland Tourist Trail.
+Landsborough features parks and playgrounds, such as Pioneer Park.
 Landsborough's economy mostly derives from small businesses, with many cafés and small eateries.

-Museum

-The Landsborough Shire Museum houses artefacts from the pre-colonial and the early pioneer years from the area of the former Landsborough shire and the modern-day Caloundra City region.
+The Landsborough Shire Museum is located in the former Landsborough Shire Council Chambers at 4-6 Maleny Street (26.8093°S 152.9647°E).
+It contains a large number of historical artefacts from the local area, including from the pre-colonial and the early pioneer years of the former Landsborough Shire and the former Caloundra City region.
 Of note are the artefacts belonging to explorer William Landsborough.

 Transport

-Landsborough is situated on the North Coast railway line from Brisbane and there are several services daily southbound to Brisbane and northbound to Nambour and Gympie.
-It is one of the main rail/bus interchanges for TransLink bus services to the Sunshine Coast.

-The Landsborough railway station provides access to Brisbane, Nambour and Gympie via train and is the major bus transport hub for the coastal regions of the Sunshine Coast.
+The Landsborough railway station is on the North Coast railway line, providing access to Brisbane, Nambour and Gympie via train and is the major bus transport hub for the coastal regions of the Sunshine Coast.
 This is also the closest railway station to the Sunshine Coast University Hospital.